International Council for Traditions of Music and Dance

 15th Symposium on the theme

-Antonio Pasqualino International Puppet Museum
+Antonio Pasqualino International Puppet Museum in collaboration with

 Clayton, Dueck & Leante’s 2013 volume Embodiment in Musical Performance concludes by expressing that music “is also embodied in that we make sense of music through metaphors derived from our general bodily experience of the world as well as through our specific bodily experiences of engaging with music.
-In the phenomenological embodiment category we can therefore discuss a wide range of music-theoretical concepts such as melody, harmony, tonality, rhythm and form that are experienced in relation to embodied image schemas such as path, cycle, balance, attraction, centre-periphery and collection.
+In the phenomenological embodiment category we can therefore discuss a wide range of music-theoretical concepts such as melody, harmony, tonality, rhythm and form that are experienced in relation to embodied image schemas such as path, cycle, balance, attraction, centre-periphery and collection.”
 This perspective entangles performance, cognition, creation and theory.

 Researchers attempted to evaluate the impact of the body to fulfill a spiritual and sacred function (Rouget 1980), for example enticing the spirit through music to descend into or haunt the body of the devotee (Becker 1994, Kapchan 2007, Jankowksy 2007, Turner 2021).
 Others maintain the notion of "physiological aesthetics", considering the "manual technique" as an element of mediation between "corporeity" and "conceptuality" (Leroi-Gourhan 1964).
 Another central issue is that of gender and musical performance (Ciucci 2022, Elbaz 2016 Rovsing Olsen 1999, Magrini 2003), where groups or individuals try to establish or break down alterities or emphasize biological difference through hierarchical gaze.
 The body is also a site of cultural resistance or protest (Fanon, 1963), a means of experiencing identity or belonging (Serres 2017), and an expressive vehicle in popular culture (Aistrope 2020, Kristeva 1980).

-We welcome proposals for contributions (papers, organized panels, roundtables, lecture demonstrations, musical performances, or ethnographic films/sound pieces) addressing relevant questions including (but not limited to) ethnicity, minorities, trance, healing, sexual orientation, or aesthetic authority, as well as macro-cultural themes such as race, gesture and dance, gender, queer and feminist theory, etc.
+We welcome proposals for contributions (papers, organized panels, roundtables, lecture demonstrations, musical performances, or ethnographic films/sound pieces) addressing relevant questions, including (but not limited to) ethnicity, minorities, trance, healing, sexual orientation, or aesthetic authority, as well as macro-cultural themes such as race, gesture and dance, gender, queer and feminist theory, etc.

 In particular, we invite proposals that address any of the following topics: